is386/gg-vault/README.md

 You will need the following environment variables set for this application:

-- `DB_PATH`: used to house the database created by the server to store user information

 - `CLIENT`: the client id that you can get from the IGDB API

 - `BEARER`: the bearer token provided to you by the IGDB API